 The other languages spoken in Andhra Pradesh are Urdu, Hindi, Banjara, Tamil, Kannada, and Oriya.
 The People’s Linguistic Survey of India revealed that in the last 50 years, the state of Andhra Pradesh had lost 20 languages.
 Most of these languages were used by nomadic tribes who are gradually accepting the mainstream language as they try to blend into the urbanized culture of the state.

+Main language of Andhra Pradesh is Telugu as over 85% people living in Andhra Pradesh speak Telugu.
 Scholars claim that the word Telugu is derived from Trilinga.
 The language has gone through a number of changes since its birth.
 Telugu, the main language of Andhra Pradesh, has two main dialects.
 The script is written from left to right and it is syllabic in nature.

 Table of Contents

-The official language spoken in Andhra Pradesh is Telugu and it has been the language of the state for centuries now.
+The official language of Andhra Pradesh is Telugu and it has been the language of the state for centuries now.
 It substantially evolved to its current form, borrowing vocabulary from Sanskrit and Urdu.
 The language is often referred to as the “Italian of the East”.
 It is one of the six languages in India that is categorized as a classical language.
 Scholars claim that the word Telugu is derived from Trilinga.
 The language was also pronounced as Tenugu in early times.
 It is considered to be a difficult language to master because of the presence of a high number of inflections, sandhis and samasas in the language.